devansh-29-glitch/synmind/README.md

 ## 🔹 In One Sentence

-> “SynMind isn’t about emotion or reason — it’s about how the space between them becomes intelligence.”
+> “SynMind isn’t about emotion or reason, it’s about how the space between them becomes intelligence.”

 ---